Healthdirect Free Australian health advice you can count on.

 Calcium

 Calcium is important for strong bones, as well as for the healthy functioning of nerves, muscles and heart.
-You can usually get enough calcium from your diet, although in some cases a supplement is needed.
+Most people get enough calcium from their diet, although some people may need a supplement.

 You need calcium to build and maintain healthy bones.
-Calcium combines with other minerals, such as phosphate, in your bones to give them structure and strength.
+Calcium combines with other minerals, such as phosphate, to give your bones structure and strength.
 Calcium also circulates in your blood to be used by your heart, muscles and nerves.

-To absorb calcium, your body needs vitamin D. Regardless of your calcium intake, if you don’t get enough vitamin D, you will have trouble absorbing calcium and keeping your bones healthy.
+To absorb calcium, your body needs vitamin D. Even if you have plenty of calcium in your diet, if you don’t get enough vitamin D, you will have trouble absorbing calcium and keeping your bones healthy.

 What are good sources of calcium?